-Lenabasum may infringe the intellectual property rights of others, which could increase our costs and delay or prevent our development and commercialization efforts.
+Lenabasum and our other product candidates may infringe the intellectual property rights of others, which could increase our costs and delay or prevent our development and commercialization efforts.

 Our success depends in part on avoiding infringement of the proprietary technologies of others.
 The pharmaceutical industry has been characterized by frequent litigation regarding patent and other intellectual property rights.
 Identification of third party patent rights that may be relevant to our proprietary technology is difficult because patent searching is imperfect due to differences in terminology among patents, incomplete databases and the difficulty in assessing the meaning of patent claims.
-Additionally, because patent applications are maintained in secrecy until the application is published, we may be unaware of third-party patents that may be infringed by commercialization of lenabasum or any future product candidate.
-There may be certain issued patents and patent applications claiming subject matter that we may be required to license in order to research, develop or commercialize lenabasum, and we do not know if such patents and patent applications would be available to license on commercially reasonable terms, or at all.
+Additionally, because patent applications are maintained in secrecy until the application is published, we may be unaware of third-party patents that may be infringed by commercialization of lenabasum or any of our other product candidates.
+There may be certain issued patents and patent applications claiming subject matter that we may be required to license in order to research, develop or commercialize lenabasum or our other product candidates, and we do not know if such patents and patent applications would be available to license on commercially reasonable terms, or at all.
 Any claims of patent infringement asserted by third parties would be time-consuming and may: